hres/cfg-task-service/README.md

 ---

-* Retrieve an array of sample food items from [http://localhost:8080/cfg-task-service](http://localhost:8080/cfg-task-service)
+* To retrieve an array of sample food items from [http://localhost:8080/cfg-task-service](http://localhost:8080/cfg-task-service)
+	* request with a criteria object:
+	* response results in food item objects:

 ```json
  {